The Dirty Show

-We don't know if this may be Michael Oddo's only appearance at the Funny Stop in 2015, so you will not want to miss the chance to see "The Naughty Hypnotist" himself, live and in-person by calling the Funny Stop box office now at 330-923-4700 to make your reservation.
+The Funny Stop is proud to bring back Michael Oddo for another appearance in 2015, so you will not want to miss the chance to see "The Naughty Hypnotist" himself, live and in-person by calling the club's box office now at 330-923-4700 to make your reservation.

 Here is a true "local guy does good" story as the Akron area's Bill Squire returns home.

 Who knew, when Bill fell out of a plastic swimming pool at the age of 6, broke his arm, but got a huge laugh that the event would eventually lead to a life as a professional comedian.
 At least he can always say that he was bitten by the comedy bug at a very early age.

 With his unique point of view, sharp writing, and high energy Bill Squire is one of the best young comedians on the scene today.
 Bill has earned the respect of his peers by performing fearlessly at venues from "hole in the wall" bars to 2,000 seat theaters where he always puts on a show to remember.

 A coast-to-coast tour in 2008 lead to an appearances on Comedy Central where he won the network's "Open Mic Challenge" and "Show Us Your Best" contest in 2009.

 Bill Squire is also a cast member on the YouTube webseries "Man in the Box" which has over 30,000 subscribers, generated nearly 200 episodes, and was aired on Cinemax OnDemand.

 His hard work ethic and natural comedic talent has made Bill Squire one of the fastest rising stars in the comedy world today and his performances are always non-stop laughs.